subspace/subnomicon/docs/consensus/overview.md

 Similar to other proof-of-capacity projects, the resource that participants allocate to secure the Subspace network is disk space.
 As a resource, disk space is widely distributed and in general the notion of an ASIC does not apply to storage.
-As such, the protocol has the Subspace protocol has the potential to be highly decentralized and more fair than other blockchain protocols.
+As such, the Subspace protocol has the potential to be highly decentralized and more fair than other blockchain protocols.

 Unlike other proof-of-capacity projects where the data stored is some "cryptographic data", uniquely generated per